 When used properly, a release is an important factor to a successful marketing strategy.
 Doing it right can lead to getting publicity.
-For press release writing for your crowdfunding project, make sure that you follow the rules.
+For Best Press release distribution service for editorial coverage for your crowdfunding project, make sure that you follow the rules.

 - Make the story compelling.

 There are tons of crowdfunding releases sent to journalists everyday.
 To make sure that you stand out from the rest, write your story.
 Not just a story, but a compelling one.